rickosborne/cascades/md/06-1-1-awake.md

 _No.
 Not possible.
-It's been hours since we were here._
+It's been hours since we were here in the galley together, stocking the cart._

 "What, uh," I whispered.
 Terry smiled at a passenger I couldn't see and inclined his head toward me to show he was listening.